Your Central Florida Bike Accident Attorney Can Help

-- Bicyclists are forbidden to join their vehicle to any other vehicle
+- A Bicyclists cannot join their bike to any other vehicle.

-- Bicyclists are not permitted to sit anywhere than the seat affixed to the bike
+- Bicyclists cannot sit anywhere other than the seat affixed to the bike.

-- Bicyclists who are riding on a one-way highway with multiple lanes should remain as close to the left side of the road as reasonably possible
+- If you are riding on a one-way highway with multiple lanes, the bicyclist should remain as close to the left side of the road as reasonably possible.

 Florida law also states that a maximum of two bicyclists can ride side by side unless they are in a designated bike lane or path.
 Bicyclists operating their vehicle after dark and before dawn must use a white front lamp with a minimum visibility of 500 feet along with a rear red light reflector and lamp with visibility of 600 feet.